 ONE FINAL NOTE:

 The process of Intuitive Eating can feel slow and sometimes progress can be hard to identify.
 Incorporating exercise can be a great way to feel a sense of progress and accomplishment as you work through the IE program.
-Just be sure that exercise is moderate and is not consuming you or interfering with your every day life (i.e. making you feel guilty if you miss a single day, punishing yourself with exercise for eating a certain thing, inability to rest when your body needs it).
-Do things you enjoy, don’t look it as a punishment and remember that every little bit counts.
+Just be sure that exercise is enjoyable and is not consuming you or interfering with your every day life (i.e. making you feel guilty if you miss a single day, punishing yourself with exercise for eating a certain thing, inability to rest when your body needs it).
+Do things you enjoy, don’t look it as a punishment and remember that even small movements positively impact our health.